bencevans/brucal/README.md

 > iCal Web Service for Brunel Timetables.
 Automatically add your Brunel timetable to Google Calender, GNOME Calender or any other calender application providing support for Web iCal.

-**USE AT YOUR OWN RISK.
-I take no responsibility for the use or security of this project.**

 ## Run your own

 ### Heroku